xdevplatform/search-tweets-python/README.rst

 In this spirit of updating the parlance used, note that a core method provided by searchtweets/result_stream.py has been renamed.
 The method `gen_rule_payload` has been updated to `gen_request_parameters`.

+**One key update is handling the changes in how the search endpoint returns its data.** The v2 search endpoint returns matching Tweets in a `data` array, along with an `includes` array that provides supporting objects that result from specifying `expansions`.
+These expanded objects include Users, referenced Tweets, and attached media.
+In addition to the `data` and `includes` arrays, the search endpoint also provides a `meta` object that provides the max and min Tweet IDs included in the response, along with a `next_token` if there is another 'page' of data to request.

+Currently, the v2 client returns the Tweets in the `data` array as individual (and atomic) JSON Tweet objects.
+This matches the behavior of the original search client.
+However, after yielding the individual Tweet objects, the client outputs arrays of User, Tweet, and media objects from the `includes` array, followed by the `meta` object.

 Finally, the original version of search-tweets-python used a `Tweet Parser <https://twitterdev.github.io/tweet_parser/>`__ to help manage the differences between two different JSON formats ("original" and "Activity Stream").
 With v2, there is just one version of Tweet JSON, so this Tweet Parser is not used.
 In the original code, this Tweet parser was envoked with a `tweetify=True directive.
 With this v2 version, this use of the Tweet Parser is turned off by instead using `tweetify=False`.